-Studio Kampina has a storefront located at 140 Metcalfe Street, Elora.
+Studio Kampina has a storefront located at 140 Metcalfe Street, Elora, Ontario, Canada.
 Our shop contains all the goodies you see online and then some.

 At Studio Kampina we design, tailor and upcycle outdated vintage and secondhand attire to create contemporary clothing for women and men.
 Each garment has been hand selected with great consideration for quality, material and pattern.
 We create silhouettes with a modern fit and vintage feel.
 Each piece in the collection is either upcycled and completely one of a kind, unaltered vintage or made from scratch using consciously selected natural materials.